neilmartin83/terraform-jamfpro-starter/README.md

 **What happens**:

 - Terraform Cloud detects commit on `dev` branch
-- Runs `terraform plan` in `jamf-pretendco-dev` workspace
+- Runs `terraform plan` in `jamf-yourcompany-dev` workspace
 - Shows what will change compared to current dev state
 - Automatically applies (if auto-apply enabled)
-- Updates `pretendcodev.jamfcloud.com` Jamf Pro instance
+- Updates `yourcompanydev.jamfcloud.com` Jamf Pro instance
 - **Dev now has production config + your new changes**

 ##### Step 2: Promote to Staging